Hampton by Hilton invited me once again to join its Ultimate Seekender Team this year.

-To kick things off we headed to the Wynwood Art District in Miami.
+We kicked off a trip to Miami visiting the Wynwood Art District in Miami.

-The Wynwood Art District is a great place for art-loving Seekenders of any age.
+The Wynwood Art District is a great place for art-lovers of any age.

 Feeling like the oldest people in the world, escapees from the leafy suburbs of New York, we awkwardly met “Ryan the Wheelbarrow” and his compatriot Pedro Amos (AKA Amos) on an urban street corner during our recent trip to downtown Miami.